Wald14/password_generator/README.md

 ## Link to Website
-The deployed website can be accesed [here](https://wald14.github.io/password_generator/)
+The deployed website can be accessed [here](https://wald14.github.io/password_generator/)

 ## Acknowledgements
 - Gary Almes - provided the class with the main structure of the function generateRandomNumber() during a class demo.
+- Bootcamp Assignment Team - provided the completed index.html and style.css.
+Also included was a script.js file with some starter code that would make the button function, display the final password, and call a function to be made by me called generatePassword().

 ## Site Preview